cs-ieee-ist/cs-essentials/content/topics/git/2-Branching.md

 # Git - Branching

-A branch is a line of development which you can use to do some work without messing with the main line, for example, the master branch.
+A branch is a line of development which you can use to do some work without messing with the mainline, for example, the master branch.
 You can think of a branch as a new working directory that diverges from the original directory when you create it.
 Or, if you like it better, you can think of a branch as a pointer for a commit.

-You can read the [Book](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) for more in depth information
+You can read the [Book](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell) for more in-depth information

 ## Start project